OpenAtomFoundation/legal-license-translation/README.en.md

 (2)Please use the following format to name your file: [SDPX License Abbreviation] Translation - [Your Name] - [Date of Submission/YYYYMMDD].

 (3)Along with your submission, **please kindly include a Statement of Contribution: I, [Your Name], hereby declare that this translation is my original work.
-If it is selected by the Contransus Translation Program as a candidate version to be reviewed and finalized, I agree to allow OpenAtom to share it in the public domain under the Creative Commons Zero License (CC0).** The submissions will NOT be deemed valid unless such Statement is included.
+If it is selected by the Contransus Translation Program as a candidate version to be reviewed and finalized, I agree to allow OpenAtom to share it in the public domain under the Creative Commons Zero License (CC0).** The submissions will NOT be deemed valid unless such a Statement is included.

 ## Submission Categories